Pawamoy/ShellM/README.md

 [![Build Status](https://travis-ci.org/Pawamoy/shellm.svg?branch=master)](https://travis-ci.org/Pawamoy/shellm)

-Shellm is some kind of Bash framework.
+Shellm is some kind of Bash framework for a personal use.
 It provides useful commands to help you write and manage your shell scripts.
 See the Quickstart section below to get an idea of what Shellm can do for you!

 ## Installation
 Installation is done by cloning the repo and sourcing the code